jayaraaj/aws-demo/content/47_experience_assurance/1_introduction.md

 #### PIPELINE OVERVIEW

 In this module, you will explore how experience is assured with non-functional testing.
-In digital, customer experience is critical for success and non-functional aspects plays a significant role as an application’s functionality.
-You will see how an application’s performance, security and accessibility are validated in continuous pipeline with an open-source tool stack.
+In digital, customer experience is critical for success and non-functional aspects play a significant role in an application’s functionality.
+You will see how an application’s performance, security and accessibility are validated in continuous pipeline with an open source tool stack.

 ![Pipeline](/images/module4/pipe-1.png)